Qualities, challenges and future of genetic algorithms: a literature review: Evolving good solutions in complex environments

 \subsection{Solving complex problems}

-GAs provide a robust approach for optimization problems, because of their flexibility, and efficient processing of solutions building blocks.
+In the continuity of their exploration and optimisation qualities, GAs provide a robust approach for complex problems, because of their flexibility and of their very low requirements for information on the problem..
 Some major developments of GAs as problem solvers have taken place in the evolution of deep neural networks, multi-objective optimization, and more generally problems that are not fully understood by their decision maker.